DigitalPublishingToolkit/DiscoveryFestival-Live/md/00_Colophon.md

 Item-id:
 Article-title: Discovery Festival Highlights
 Article-status: accepted
-Author: J. Bloggs.
+Authors: <!-- to be added --> Discovery Festival
+Photographers: <!-- to be added --> Discovery Festival
-Author-email: alevdegim@siu.edu
+Author-email: puck@discoveryfestival.nl
-Author-bio: about the author
-Editor: Jess van Zyl,
-Abstract: Enter descriptive text.
+Author-bio: Discovery Festival is a progressive night festival that revolves around the excitement of discovering new things.
+By incorporating new science, new art and new music, Discovery Festival explores the current developments in scientific research, art and technology, and creates unique interdisciplinary linkages.
+Editors: <!-- to be added -->
+Abstract: Discovery Festival Highlights
-Keywords: digital media, festival, Discovery festival, xyz.
+Keywords: digital media, festival, Discovery festival.

 Rights: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA 4.0)